 Able to create quantity break discount rules freely

 Urgency is defined as the desire to purchase something before it is too late.
-Indeed, creating urgency is one of the most acceptable ways to optimize your product page for better conversions.
+Indeed, creating urgency is one of the most acceptable ways for Shopify product page optimization for better conversions.

 One method is to announce a limited-time sale.
 You must make them understand that if they are late, they will miss out on the deal.
 Another way of doing it is by including a countdown clock.